 Bees, like all other animals, need water to survive.
 You can help them out by creating a shallow water source where they can drink.
 Fill a relatively flat container with water and be sure to include some pebbles and twigs for the bees to rest on while they hydrate.
 You can also use a bird bath with sloped walls.
 Be sure to freshen this water on a daily basis to let your visitors know they can return to this spot whenever they need a breather and some H2O.

-The idea of creating a makeshift nest for wayward bees might not exactly appeal to you; after all, the last thing you want is a bunch of angry, stinging insects coming after you.
-But bees only sting when they perceive a threat to their environment.
-By creating a welcoming home for them, they’ll be very happy to spend their days foraging for food.
+The idea of creating a makeshift bee nest for wayward bees might not exactly appeal to you; after all, the last thing you want is a bunch of angry, stinging insects coming after you.
+But bee stings only happen when they perceive a threat to their environment.
+By creating a welcoming home for them, the solitary bees will be very happy to spend their days foraging for food.
 Lone bees will often like pieces of untreated wood, uncultivated soil, wilder hedges, or muddy spots.

 This might not make for the prettiest site, but dedicating a tucked away corner of your garden to this cause can make these little guys very happy.
 If you don't want to go to those lengths, you can at least provide some shelter from the harsher elements by being creative with the placement of your potted plants and little spots in which bees can take temporary refuge.